adamwdraper/Numeral-js/README.md

 ### 2.0.0

+Breaking change: All `language` now renamed to `locale` and standardized to all lowercase filenames

 Breaking change: Bytes are now formatted as: `b` (base 1000)  and `ib` (base 1024)

 Breaking change: `numeral(NaN)` is now treated the same as `numeral(null)` and no longer throws an error